Terms and Conditions

-1.5 “Supplier” means Exalt Media of 4 Boswell Street, Bristol.
+1.5 “Supplier” means Exalt Digital Media Ltd of 4 Boswell Street, Bristol.
 BS5 6SG.
 United Kingdom;

 1.6 “Terms and Conditions” means the terms and conditions for the provision of Services set out in this agreement and any special terms and conditions agreed in writing by the Supplier;

 1.7 “Website” means exaltmedia.co.uk and any subdomains of these, or other companies under common ownership with these companies.